National Lampoon's Christmas Vacation: Music

-The musical score for National Lampoon's Christmas Vacation was composed by Angelo Badalamenti.
+The musical score for National Lampoon's Christmas Vacation was composed by Angelo Badalamenti and conducted by Shirley Walker.
 It is the only installment of the Vacation film series not to include Lindsey Buckingham's "Holiday Road".
 In its place is a song entitled "Christmas Vacation" with music by Barry Mann, lyrics by Cynthia Weil and performed by Mavis Staples of The Staple Singers fame.
 The song was covered in 2007 by High School Musical star Monique Coleman for the 2007 Christmas album Disney Channel Holiday.
 Popular Christmas songs featured in the film include Bing Crosby & The Andrews Sisters Hawaiian-themed "Mele Kalikimaka", and, during the climax of the film, Gene Autry's "Here Comes Santa Claus".
 For the latter song, Autry's re-recorded 1957 Challenge Records version is used.

 Despite several popular songs being present in the film, no official soundtrack album was released.
 In 1999, a bootleg copy containing music featured in the film along with select cuts of dialogue dubbed as the "10th Anniversary Limited Edition" began to appear on Internet auction sites with the claim that Warner Bros. and RedDotNet had pressed 20,000 CDs for Six Flags Magic Mountain employees to sell to customers entering the park but that only 7,000 had been sold and now the remainder were being made available to the public.
 However forums at movie music sites such as SoundtrackCollector later declared the disc to be a bootleg due to its inaccuracies.
 For instance, the cut "Christmas Vacation Medley" (claiming to be the work of composer Angelo Badalamenti) is really a track called "Christmas at Carnegie Hall" from Home Alone 2: Lost in New York by composer John Williams and does not actually contain any of Badalamenti's Christmas Vacation score.

 Release

 Home media

-The film has been released on home media several different times: VHS and Laserdisc in early 1990, a bare bones DVD in 1997, and a "Special Edition" DVD in 2003.
+The film has been released on home media several different times: VHS and Laserdisc in early 1990, a bare bones full-screen DVD in 1997, and a widescreen "Special Edition" DVD in 2003.
 HD DVD as well as Blu-ray editions were released in 2006.
 In 2009, a second Blu-ray of the film was released as an "Ultimate Collector's Edition".
 A steelbook Blu-ray was released in 2015 with remastered picture quality, and a second steelbook was released in 2019.
 On November 1, 2022, the film was released on 4K Ultra HD for the first time.

 Reception

 Box office

 The movie debuted at No. 2 at the box-office while grossing $11,750,203 during the opening weekend, behind Back to the Future Part II.
-The movie eventually topped the box-office charts in its third week of release and remained #1 the following weekend.
+The movie eventually topped the box-office charts in its third week of release and remained No. 1 the following weekend.
 It went on to gross a total of $71,319,546 in the United States while showing in movie theaters.
 It was the highest-grossing film in the series, until the release of Vacation in 2015.